Paradise Airlines Flight 901A: Aircraft

 The aircraft was a Lockheed L-049 Constellation, serial number 2025 and registered with tail number N86504.
 Assembly of the aircraft finished in December 1945, and at the time of the crash it been operated for 45,629 hours.
 It was equipped with four Wright R-3350 Duplex-Cyclone propeller engines that had undergone a total overhaul within the past 1,300 flight hours.

 The plane was owned by Nevada Airmotive Corporation of Las Vegas, and had been leased to Paradise Airlines since June 1963.
-In its past, it had been operated by Trans World Airlines before it was retired.
+It had been previously owned and operated by Trans World Airlines.
 Paradise Airlines had flown it a total of 551 hours.
-According to the FAA, the type of aircraft was well suited for operation in high altitude, mountainous airports like Lake Tahoe, due to its relatively slow speed and high maneuverability.
+According to the FAA, the type of aircraft was well suited for operation in high-altitude, mountainous airports like Lake Tahoe, due to its relatively slow speed and high maneuverability.

 Passengers and crew

 Paradise Airlines Flight 901A carried 81 passengers and 4 crew on its final flight.
 Nearly all of the passengers were from the Salinas and San Jose areas.
-All but two of the eighteen passengers that the airline had picked up at its Salinas stop were employees of the same company, the Monte Mar Development company of Salinas and Monterey.
+All but two of the eighteen passengers that the airline had picked up at its Salinas stop were employees of the Monte Mar Development company of Salinas and Monterey.

-The pilot of the flight was Henry Norris, age 45, who had been employed with the airline since November 1963.
+The captain of the flight was Henry Norris, age 45, who had been employed with the airline since November 1963.
 He had 15,391 hours of flight time, including 3,266 hours in Lockheed Constellation type aircraft.
-He had served in the Air Transport Command during World War II and had flown as a pilot for Modern Air Transport and World Airways and served as the director of training for Alaska Airlines.
+He had served in the Air Transport Command during World War II, had flown as a pilot for Modern Air Transport and World Airways, and served as the director of training for Alaska Airlines.
 He was unmarried and a resident of Alameda, California.

 The first officer, 28-year-old Donald A. Watson, of San Francisco, had been employed with the company since March 1963.
 He had 3,553 flight hours of experience, including 149 hours instrument time and 1,353 hours in the Lockheed Constellation.
 Before joining Paradise Airlines, he had served as a mechanic with Pan American Airways and a pilot with Flying Tiger Line.

 The flight engineer, Jack C. Worthley, 33, of Fremont, California, had been employed with the company since October 1963.
 He had 3,700 flight hours as a flight engineer, including 912 hours on the Lockheed Constellation.
 He was the father of three children and was a native of Seattle.